Keep Today’s Kids from Becoming Tomorrow’s Smokers

 The best way to end teen smoking and tobacco addiction: Stop teens from ever starting

 Young people don’t set out to become long-term smokers.
-When they start, most think they won’t be smoking a year later.2 Then they get hooked on nicotine – the nation’s most common form of addiction.3 They go from bumming cigarettes at a party to buying their first pack to taking their first smoke break – sometimes without even noticing how they’re moving down the road to addiction.
+When they start, most think they won’t be smoking a year later.1 Then they get hooked on nicotine – the nation’s most commonly used addictive substance.2 They bum cigarettes at a party or try vaping and don’t realize they’re moving down the road to addiction.

-In fact, two thirds of people who try a cigarette become daily smokers.4
+Two thirds of people who try a cigarette become daily smokers,3 and nine out of 10 adult smokers start by age 18.4

 That’s why it’s so important to prevent kids from taking those first puffs.